Hege Library & Learning Technologies

 Find it

-Find Quaker books in the Quaker Quaker Archives Research Room (Room 116), Tuesday-Friday, 9am to noon and 2pm to 5pm.
+Find Quaker books in the Quaker Archives Research Room (Hege Room 116) Wednesday-Thursday, 8:30 am to 4:30 pm when the college is open, or by appointment.
 A number of these can be checked out with a valid Guilford ID.
 Books with Quaker Ref or Quaker Rare call numbers can be made available in the Research Room by request.
-With advanced arrangements, most books can be made available for you to use within the library outside of research room hours.

 Books